cybellereaper/C4NovaLang/README.md

 The next milestones focus on broadening expression lowering in the IR, covering more host-side optimisations, expanding the formatter, and layering in language-server features.

+## Recent Enhancements

+* The IR lowerer now understands conditional expressions, pipelines, match arms, list literals, and unit values, providing richer inputs for later compilation stages.
+* Host-side code generation folds `if` expressions with constant boolean conditions and emits ternary expressions, reducing generated code size.
+* `nova-fmt` gained tighter spacing rules around commas, arrows, and braces for more idiomatic output.
+* A new `nova-lsp` binary speaks a minimal subset of the Language Server Protocol, supporting initialise/shutdown and hover requests that surface the inferred type at a cursor position.